pschaus/LINFO1121/source/part6/ex1.rst

 Exercise 6.1.12
 """""""""""""""

-Let :math:`G` be a graph with positive weights.
-I am looking for the longest path between a :math:`u` node and a :math:`v` node.
+Let :math:`G` be a directed graph with positive edge weights.
+We want to find the longest path between vertex :math:`u` and vertex :math:`v`.
-I have at my disposal the Bellman-Ford implementation (which supports negative weights).
+Suppose we have an implementation of the Bellman-Ford algorithm (which supports negative weights).
-I just need to compute the shortest path on the same graph with the opposite weights.
+Can we simply negate all edge weights and compute the shortest path using Bellman-Ford?
 Is this method valid?
-If not, can you propose a method to compute the longest path?
+If not, can you propose an algorithm to find the longest simple path?
 Does your method apply to all graphs?
-If not, what particular types of graphs can it handle?
+If not, what specific class of graphs can it handle?

 .. answer::